parth-magdum/OD_OC_Segmentation/README.md

 ### Coarse Segmentation

 In the first stage, a coarse segmentation model is trained to identify the approximate location and boundaries of the OC and OD.
-This model uses object annotations to create initial segmentation masks.
+This model uses object annotations to create initial segmentation masks also this model refines the boundaries of the OC and OD using boundary annotations to improve the accuracy of the segmentation.

 ### Fine Segmentation

-In the second stage, a fine segmentation model is applied to the coarse segmentation results.
-This model refines the boundaries of the OC and OD using boundary annotations to improve the accuracy of the segmentation.
+In the second stage, a fine segmentation model is applied to the Distance Synthetic Images (DSI) of coarse segmentation results.
+This helps identify centers of model better causing finer segmentation.

 ## Installation